Weave.js

 Custom server tooling

-Change the scripts definitions with the following content:
+Change the scripts definitions with:

 {